 Why should I report an incident of bias, violence or hate?

-Elon University believes that one way we create a more respectful environment is addressing those acts toward members of our community or by members of our community that demonstrate identity-based bias and hate toward an individual or group.
+We believe that one way we create a more respectful environment is addressing those acts toward members of our community or by members of our community that demonstrate identity-based bias and hate toward an individual or group.
 Reporting allows us to do just that.

 A member of the Elon community feeling unsafe or threatened because of bias-related language, conduct or harassment should always seek help from a member of the University community who is trained and able to assist.
 Elon offers multiple informal and formal procedures for processing and responding to incidents of bias, hate and discrimination.